directus/directus/docs/extensions/services/working-with-users.md

 There are various services related to users:

-- `UsersService`: Used to manage user accounts and perform CRUD operations on user profiles
+- `UsersService`: Used to manage user accounts and perform CRUD operations on user profiles.
 - `RolesServices`: Used to assign roles to users.
 - `PermissionsServices`: Used to manage the permissions associated with each role.